Ideas + Advice

 A mirror is just as good as its frame; here, a distressed finish adds a ton of style to hallway walls.

-3. Simple Circle
+3. Go for a Simple Circle

 4. Cubby Mirror